 SELECTED NEWS

-In Santa Monica College In Focus (Volume XI, Issue 2) spotlights Amadour as a rising multidisciplinary artist whose work transcends traditional categories.
+In SMC In Focus (Volume XI, Issue 2) spotlights Amadour as a rising multidisciplinary artist whose work transcends traditional categories.
 The article explores how Amadour’s practice seamlessly fuses painting, storytelling, and musical composition to excavate memory, illuminate overlooked histories, and create deeply resonant emotional landscapes.

 Santa Monica College highlights Amadour’s profound connection to Southern California’s geography and light, and their ability to weave personal and diasporic narratives through geometric abstraction and lyrical soundscapes.
 Recognized by the college as an emerging cultural voice, Amadour’s work continues to expand the conversation around identity, place, and resilience.